 • On the 12th of Abib, the messiah once again returned to Jerusalem and the Temple.
 Yahushua foretold that he would be taken within the second day from today, during the Passover = the Festival of Unleavened Bread (i.e., within the 14th).
 On this same day, the 12th of Abib, the Jewish priests conspired to have Yahushua murdered.
 But, they planned not to take him during their Festival (i.e., the Pharisee formula). – Tuesday

 • The night of the 13th found the messiah and his disciples having supper at the house of Simon the Leper.
 After supper, Yahushua washed the feet of the disciples.
 Then later, he foretold that Judas would be his betrayer by giving him a morsel of food dipped in a liquid.
-It was then that Satan entered into Judas and went to the priests to betray him.
+It was then that Satan entered into Judas, after which Judas went to the priests to betray him.
 The other disciples thought that Judas had gone to buy something for the upcoming Festival. – Tue. night

 • Late in the afternoon of Abib 13, as the 1st day of Unleavened Bread was “approaching,” i.e., Abib 14, which was the day “when they killed the Passover,” the question arose as to where Yahushua wanted his disciples to prepare the Passover so that he might eat it with them. – Wednesday